MIT-TESSE/goseek-challenge/README.md

 1. We've posted version 0.1.3 of the challenge simulator.
 This provides better support for the __Perception Pipeline__ and addresses a minor bug.
-Please download this new simulator, if you were using 0.1.0 before.
+~Please download this new simulator, if you were using 0.1.0 before.
-The link can be found in the [instructions](Instructions.md).
+The link can be found in the [instructions](Instructions.md).~ *[See 4. below]*
 2. We've also updated [tesse-gym](https://github.com/MIT-TESSE/tesse-gym) since our initial release to support the __Perception Pipeline__.
 You should update your clone of `tesse-gym` from the [instructions](Instructions.md).
 Please also rebuild the `goseek-base` docker image, as well as any of your submission images.
 3. We continue to track the status of [ICRA 2020](https://icra2020.org/).
 We do not anticipate that any future statements from the planning committee will change the timeline of this challenge.
+4. **[April 24]** Unfortunately, 0.1.3 of the challenge simulator was missing a shader for the strawberry in the RGB feed -- if you looked carefully it would appear gray.
+We believe that most people are not directly using RGB data, so hopefully this has not negatively impacted your experience.
+We've posted [0.1.4](https://github.com/MIT-TESSE/goseek-challenge/releases/download/0.1.0/goseek-v0.1.4.zip) of the simulator to correct this and updated all instructions.
+5. **[April 24]** We've updated the [goseek-kimera Dockerfile](docker/goseek-kimera/Dockerfile) to incorporate some recent updates to Kimera.
+The changes improve stability.
+Please rebuild if you are using this.
+We've also updated [tesse-gym](https://github.com/MIT-TESSE/tesse-gym) to synchronize with the aforementioned changes.
+Please reclone to use the latest version.

 ## Getting Started